-Our Human Resources Manager, Natalia Quintás took to the stage to present on managing high performance teams.
+Our Chief People Officer, Natalia Quintás took to the stage to present on managing high performance teams.
 There was such a large turnout for her presentation that some attendees had to sit on the floor.
 The audience seemed surprised to learn that our team works remotely.
 They were eager to learn more about how we communicate effectively on a daily basis.
 They took a specific interest in how we manage employee time and project progress.
 As well as how we handle performance reviews and deliver feedback.
 Despite allotting time for a Q&A portion of the presentation, many guests approached Natalia afterwards to ask even more questions about her presentation.

 How Our Team Participated

 Twelve of our team members attended the event.
-Alongside giving us some much appreciated face to face time, we were able to split up and attend multiple talks on different topics.
+Alongside giving us some much appreciated face-to-face time, we were able to split up and attend multiple talks on different topics.
 We attended various sessions that happened simultaneously.
 Our team members walked away with a lot of knowledge and new ideas from the different sessions that we could share with each other.